-The role of the Resident Director (RD) is that of a liaison between the Student Affairs Professional Staff, the Resident Assistants and the community of resident students.
-The RD offers assistance and direction to RAs and the resident students.
-The Resident Director is expected to be concerned with the overall growth and welfare of each individual student in relation to college adjustments, group living, community building, and emotional/social development.
+The role of the Resident Directors (RD) is that of a liaison between the Student Affairs Professional Staff, the Resident Assistants and the community of resident students.
+The RDs offer assistance and direction to RAs and the resident students.
+The Resident Directors are expected to be concerned with the overall growth and welfare of each individual student in relation to college adjustments, group living, community building, and emotional/social development.
 She/he should create an atmosphere in the residence halls and across campus that is conducive to self-direction, academic achievement, social and cultural maturity, and self-discipline.
-The Resident Director is responsible for overall operational management of a first year residence hall or apartment area and the supervision of undergraduate Resident Assistants and front desk staff.
+The Resident Directors are responsible for overall operational management of the residential area and the supervision of undergraduate Resident Assistants and front desk staff.